 I decide to regroup, reorganize, and head to Hillel.
 None of the rooms are open, so I head up to the Beit Midrash.
 There are two girls sitting and learning a Hebrew book about angels.
-They leave after fifteen minutes, and I am left lone again surrounded by Rabbis' life works and feeling a bit like an heretic for bringing English shmutz into the sacred cove.
+They leave after fifteen minutes, and I am left lone again surrounded by Rabbis' lifes' works and feeling a bit like an heretic for bringing English shmutz into the sacred cove.

 Rabbi Brittney walks into the Beit Midrash and asks me how I am doing.
 I say "good, but super busy."
 "In a few minutes," she says, "I'm leading a lesson in here.
 I hope that won't bother you."
-Great, heat radiating bodies, I think.
+Great, I think.
+Heat radiating bodies.
 "Of course not, no problem," I say.
 Oops, did I overcompensate and sound too eager?

 The group slowly trickles in.

 0 kippot + 4 pairs of short-shorts + 1 dude ponytail = Reform roundup.